 Operational risks are regularly reviewed, including an annual in-depth analysis and discussion at risk assessment meetings with senior management and relevant Committees.
-The Company's Future Platform Initiative is a major programme across the LGIM division aimed at enhancing operational processes to enable future scalability, and continues to further enhance controls and further mitigate the risks of loss or reputational damage from operational risk events.
+The Company's long term Future Platform Initiative has delivered a number of initiatives that have improved infrastructure, control environment and risk framework.
+The Company continues to undertake significant investment in system capabilities and business processes to meet the expectations of customers and regulators as well as comply with regulatory, legal and financial reporting requirements, and continues to further enhance controls and further mitigate the risks of loss from operational risk events.